Goodwill-Khoa/INDABX2022/README.md

 # Instructions

- You can run the Facail Recog.py to do the facial emotion test to run the Facail recognition chnage directory to
+ You can run the Facial Recog.py to do the facial emotion test to run the Facail recognition chnage directory to
  ## cd Face_reco
  and run the